July through August

 Scale volcanoes then relax in Landmannalaugar’s hot pools

 Landmannalaugar, located in the heart of Fjallabak Nature Reserve, has been keeping Icelanders toasty for centuries with its soothing hot springs.
 This geothermal valley is one of the most stunning hiking trails in the country and a popular starting point for the legendary Laugavegur Trail.
 On this 12-hour hiking adventure in the Icelandic Highlands, you’ll trek through ever-changing volcanic landscapes, past rainbow-hued mountains and azure lakes reflecting the sky, finishing the day in the valley’s inviting hot springs.
-One thing’s for certain: it will take you no time to warm up to Landmannalaugar Valley.
+One thing’s for certain: this tour will have you warming up to Landmannalaugar Valley in no time.

 Your 12-hour day begins with a drive through the scenic and remote Icelandic Highlands.
-Once you reach Landmannalaugar, you’ll head to the show stopping volcanic craters and hike to the top of 940-meter high Mount Bláhnúkur.
+Once you reach Landmannalaugar, you’ll head to the show-stopping volcanic craters and hike to the top of 940-meter high Mount Bláhnúkur to wrap up your guided day trip.
 Depending on your group, you will hike 8-10 kilometers over the day, rewarding you with the most magnificent views of the area.
 To top it off, a dip in the geothermal natural pool awaits you and your tired muscles.
 It’s a full day filled with adventure and wonder that only Iceland’s untouched nature can provide.
+If interested in more adventures in Iceland, check out the guided hikes on offer!

 Things you need to know